Online share market trading competition heats up in NZ

 "We have changed a whole lot of it to have better customer service in New Zealand - before that it was offshore.
 We have spent a lot of time and resource on having more customer service capability in New Zealand and being able to provide better service for New Zealand clients."

-Boland joined the company in October after working two and half years for Craigs Investment Partners as its compliance manager.
+Boland joined the company in October after working for two and half years at Craigs Investment Partners as its compliance manager.

 The group issued American depositary receipts on the Nasdaq in March 2019 and had a US$829 million ($1.2 billion) market cap as of Monday.